kptdev/kpt/site/book/02-concepts/02-workflows.md

 - **Get**: Using `kpt pkg get`
 - **Explore**: Using an editor or running commands such as `kpt pkg tree`
 - **Edit**: Customize the package either manually or automatically using `kpt fn eval`.
-This may involve editing meta resources such as the functions pipeline in the `Kptfile` which is executed in the next stage.
+This may involve editing the functions pipeline in the `Kptfile` which is executed in the next stage.
 - **Render**: Using `kpt fn render`